SnowdogApps/magento2-alpaca-components/README.md

 ## Introduction
 Components library of Alpaca [design system](https://www.uxpin.com/studio/blog/design-systems-vs-pattern-libraries-vs-style-guides-whats-difference/) created to speed up the process of working with design on Magento 2 stores, by creating each UI element, module, and view in a simplified, front-end developer friendly, environment.

-Everything is built on top of [Fractal.js](http://fractal.build/guide).
+This components liblary is built on top of [Fractal.js](http://fractal.build/guide).

 Magento 2 experience isn't required to work with this code.